Checkpoint 2: Overview

 ...you complete the first draft of your guide.
 We'll be happy to offer feedback and help you get your guide ready for prime-time!

-In this checkpoint, you'll upload your photos to iFixit and combine them with step-by-step written instructions to create a simple and straightforward guide that anyone can follow.
+In this checkpoint, you'll add step-by-step written instructions accompanying your photos to create a simple and straightforward guide that anyone can follow.

 Your completed guide should contain the following: